 - The shortest duration in which the project can be completed.

-Don’t you think these two definitions are similar, but different, or are they opposite to each other?
+Now, are these two definitions are similar, or are they opposite to each other?

 However, they both are the same.